john-jiang-ca/advanced_nlp/pre process.md

 </div>

+_note:_ after nornalization, we can see the meaning for some word has been totally changed, which will introduce more noise to the downstream tasks instead of de-noise.
+It's always a trade off to choose the correct text processing piepline.

 In general, pre-processing is highly depends on the data itself, downstream model and task.
 You need to have a good understand of your data, task and downstream model before choosing the `correct` pre-process pipeline.